United Kingdom (UK) Offshore Company Registration

 Some things are exempt from UK VAT, such as postage stamps, financial and property transactions.
 The VAT rate businesses charge depends on their goods and services.
 Check the rates of VAT on different goods and services.

-Corporate Details: Starting a Limited Company in the UK
+Corporate Details: Starting a Limited Company

 Anonymity, Confidentiality and Disclosure